hs-hariprasad/pdf-img-ops/README.md

 1. **Download the Tool**

-   - Click the blue "Code" button above
+   - Click the green "Code" button above
    - Select "Download ZIP"
    - Extract the ZIP file to a folder on your computer